 In fact, from concierge services that can help you get a prescription replaced while abroad to lost luggage insurance, the best travel credit cards come with plenty of protections to ensure your trip goes smoothly — and cover you when it doesn’t.

-The Chase Sapphire Reserve®, The Platinum Card® from American Express, and the Citi Prestige® Credit Card are three of the best credit cards on the market when it comes to emergency medical and travel protections.
+The Chase Sapphire Reserve® and the Citi Prestige® Credit Card are two of the best credit cards on the market when it comes to emergency medical and travel protections.
 While they come with higher annual fees than most credit cards, they also come with generous travel insurance and medical evacuation policies that can save you money, along with a range of premium perks and travel rewards.
 Terms apply.

 Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.